LakshmiRadhakrishnan09/AWS-Security-Specialist/Questions.md

 D-??
 B- No as SG cant deny.
 C - A subnet can have only one NACL. you can have 20 inbound and 20 outbound rules per NACL.
-A Route table controls outgoing traffic
+A Route table controls outgoing traffic from VPC

+Note: Packet Sniffing : promiscuous mode is not allowed Host Based Firewall – Forward Deployed IDS
+Host Based Firewall – Traffic Replication: Configure each host with an agent that collects all network traffic and sends that traffic to the IDS/IPS platform for inspection.
+In-Line Firewall – Inbound IDS Tier

 A financial institution has the following security requirements:
 ✑ Cloud-based users must be contained in a separate authentication domain.